MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/implement-cosmos-db.md

 :::image type="content" source="../media/coupon.png" alt-text="Shopping basket with discount coupon DISC-15 entered" lightbox="../media/coupon.png" border="true":::

-Order background service will update the status of the order to `Paid` after a few minutes.
-Once updated, perform the steps in the next section to verify it in the Azure Cosmos DB data explorer.

 ## Use the Azure Cosmos DB Data Explorer from the Azure portal

+Upon submitting the order, the *order* service updates the status of the order to `Paid` within a few minutes, and the coupon gets marked as consumed.
+Wait a few minutes, then follow the steps to verify the state of the coupon in the Azure Cosmos DB data explorer:

 Use the Azure portal's **Data Explorer** tab to inspect the stored documents using the following steps: